 · OR you may qualify if your total household income is at or below 135% of the Federal Poverty Guidelines (see table below).
 [47 C.F.R. §54.409 (b)]

 The current telephone service benefit is $5.25 for qualifying customers.
-On December 1, 2021, the telephone service benefit will disappear.
-Participants who subscribe to a broadband service that meets the minimum broadband standards will receive a $9.25 benefit each month.
+Participants who subscribe to a broadband service that meets the Minimum Broadband Standard will receive a $9.25 benefit each month.
 For this higher level of assistance, the FCC requires the Lifeline recipient to have broadband speeds of at least 25 Mbps downstream and 3 Mbps upstream.
 Exceptions to this minimum standard exist depending on the carrier’s service offerings and the broadband speeds available at the residence.

 CTC customers may apply for Lifeline Assistance online using the Consumer Portal.
 Begin this process by visiting https://nationalverifier.servicenowservices.com/lifeline.
 Applicants may come by the CTC office to receive help in completing a paper application which must be mailed to the Universal Service Administration Company.
 A Lifeline Assistance application is available at the below link.
 If someone you live with is already receiving a Lifeline benefit, you will be required to complete the Household Worksheet as well.